-- Conventional surgery and Morse theory used to describe the behaviour of the signature under cobordism. - The BNR project requires a further development of surgery and Morse theory for manifolds with boundary, in order to describe the behaviour of the Tristram-Levine signatures under the relative cobordism of Seifert surfaces of links. - In fact, only the algebraic surgery version is required for the project.
+- Conventional surgery and Morse theory used to describe the behaviour of the signature under cobordism. - The BNR project required the further development of surgery and Morse theory for manifolds with boundary, in order to describe the behaviour of the Tristram-Levine signatures under the relative cobordism of Seifert surfaces of links.